bitsbr/bitsbr/README.md

 <p align="center">

-> Waves is an open source [blockchain protocol](https://waves.tech/waves-protocol). <br/> You can use it to build your own decentralized applications.
-Waves provides full blockchain ecosystem including smart contracts language called RIDE.

 BITSNODE node is a host connected to the blockchain network with the following functions:

 - Processing and validation of [transactions](https://docs.waves.tech/en/blockchain/transaction/transaction-validation)